Thermal imaging

 Testing thermal imagers is a very difficult task.
 Extended knowledge from different areas like physics, optics, electronics, thermal sciences, precision mechanics, metrology and practical experience with thermal imagers is needed to carry out effectively testing modern thermal imagers.
 There is rich literature on the subject of testing and evaluation of thermal imagers and there are also several standards that regulate tests of these imaging systems.
 However in spite of available standards, valuable books and numerous literature less experienced test teams have a lot of problems to carry out their tasks due to lack of a practical guidebook in field testing thermal imagers.

-In this educational section the book TESTING THERMAL IMAGERS written by Inframet CEO and published in year 2010 is offered.
+In this educational section the book Review of thermal imaging technology written by Inframet CEO and published in year 2024 is offered.

 Image is often worth more than thousand of words.
 Therefore a visit to another section of this website that presents computer simulators developed by Inframet is recommended.
 These are computer programs that simulate an imaging system by generating on computer screen images similar to images generated by the simulated imaging system.